Timo Plattel

-Timo Plattel (born 12 March 1994) is a Dutch professional footballer who plays as a goalkeeper.
+Timo Plattel (born 12 March 1994) is a retired Dutch professional footballer who played as a goalkeeper and current goalkeeper coach of Jong FC Utrecht.

 Career

 Plattel began his career with FC Twente and made his professional debut on 5 May 2013 in a 1–1 draw against Heracles Almelo.

 Plattel signed for Almere City FC on 1 March 2018 for the rest of the season.

+Post retirement

+In April 2023, Plattel was hired as goalkeeper coach in NEC Nijmegen's academy.
+In the summer 2023, Plattel joined FC Utrecht, where he signed a three-year deal as goalkeeper coach of the clubs U21/Jong team under new manager Ivar van Dinteren.